willfaught/paige/README.md

 ## Design

-HTML metadata is embedded automatically.
+HTML metadata is set automatically.
 The HTML author is the site author.
 The HTML description is the page description.
-The HTML keywords is a sorted union of the page keywords, tags, and categories.
+The HTML keywords is a union of the page keywords, tags, and categories.
 Enhanced Facebook and Twitter sharing is enabled.
 Google Analytics is included at the bottom of the body, if configured.
 You must create favicons yourself.

 The HTML title is the page title, followed by a middle dot, followed by the site title.
 If one is missing, the other is used without the middle